-Green Alpha Advisors, LLC is the Fund's investment sub-advisor.
+Green Alpha Advisors, LLC ("Green Alpha") is the Fund's investment sub-advisor.

-Parker Binion and Travis Trampe, each a Portfolio Manager of the Advisor, and Garvin Jabusch and Jeremy Deems, each a Portfolio Manager of Green Alpha, have served as portfolio managers of the Fund since its inception in September 2022.
+Parker Binion Chief of Compliance and Head of Investments and Travis Trampe, Portfolio Manager of the Advisor, and Garvin Jabusch and Jeremy Deems, each a Portfolio Manager of Green Alpha, have served as portfolio managers of the Fund since its inception in September 2022.
 Messrs.
-Binion, Trampe, Jabusch, and Deems are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.
+Binion, Trampe, Jabusch, and Deems are jointly and primarily responsible for the day-to- day management of the Fund's portfolio.